nahiyan/darwin/README.md

 This will generate the build system, based on 32-bit architecture, in a directory called `<build-directory>`.

 It's recommended to use a generator for Visual Studio.
 You can omit "-G \<generator>" from the command if Visual Studio is the default genarator.
-You can check for the default generator, along with all other available generators using the command: `cmake --help`.

 Next, you can build the project with the respective build tool, or run to let CMake handle it for you: